shishishi123/shishishi123.github.io/_pages/about.md

 I will work as an assistant professor in the Department of Computer Science Engineering at University of South Florida starting from fall 2023.

-<span style="color:blue">Multiple PhD Openings (with assistantship): </span> I am looking for self-motivated students.
-If this opportunity interests you, kindly reach out to me, providing your resume and any additional documents that will help me gain insight into your academic history and research expertise.
+<span style="color:blue">Multiple PhD Openings (with assistantship): </span> I am looking for self-motivated students with research interests in any area of cybersecurity or the intersection of AI and security.
+If this opportunity interests you, kindly reach out to me, providing your resume and any supplementary material that will help me gain insight into your academic background and research expertise.

 ## Education
 * B.S. in Communications Engineering, Beijing University of Posts and Telecommunications, 2015